 Okay, you know I’m not Julia Child!
 I try to keep recipes simple and accessible to every cook (sorry, Julia, not trying to draw comparisons here).
 This chicken fricassee recipe will take a little time in the kitchen but it’s not difficult.
 You can do it!

-Remove the chicken from the pan, and put the vegetables in.
+Sauté the vegetables: Remove the chicken from the pan, and put the vegetables in.
 I use carrots, mushrooms, and pearl onions.
 When they are softened and browned, add the garlic and stir for one minute.
-That’s the sauté part.

-Easy so far, right?
+Make the roux: Easy so far, right?
 Now we’ll make the roux.
 Add butter to the pan and melt it.
-Throw in a little flour and keep stirring until the flour coats everything and smells kind of nutty.
+Add the flour and keep stirring until the flour coats everything and smells kind of nutty.

-When the chicken is finished cooking, remove the skillet from the oven (don’t forget to use a hot pad for that handle) and take the chicken out of the skillet.
+Finish the sauce: When the chicken has finished cooking, remove the skillet from the oven (don’t forget to use a hot pad for that handle) and take the chicken out of the skillet.
 Over medium heat, simmer the sauce and vegetables until the sauce has thickened up a bit, then stir in 1/2 cup cream, a squeeze of lemon, and fresh dill.

 Voila!
 You’ve just made a classic French fricassee.
 Julia would be proud!